Single-Node Bare-Metal Deployment

 | OpenSSL | v1.1.1+ | N/A |

-| libprotobuf | v3.6.1+ | The default version of libprotobuf included in Ubuntu 18.04 is lower than the required version.
-Users need to install a compatible version beforehand (3.6.1 and 3.12.4 recommended). |
+| libprotobuf | v3.6.1 ~ v21.x | The default version of libprotobuf included in Ubuntu 18.04 is lower than required.
+You must install a compatible version beforehand (3.6.1 and 3.12.4 recommended). |

 | GEOS | v3.3.8+ | Optional |